mchini/dev-brain-lab/content/authors/Henrik-Ostby/_index.md

     link: https://twitter.com/Henrikstby
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD Students (Hanganu-Opatz lab)
+  - Co-supervised PhD Students (Hanganu-Opatz lab)

 _build:
   render: never